Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Iterative Deployment Exposure

 \subsubsection{U-OOD detector:}

-Our U-OOD detector combines elements from the Mahalanobis anomaly detector (MahaAD)~\cite{rippel2021modeling}, known for its robustness and speed~\cite{doorenbos2022data}, and from non-parametric nearest-neighbor scoring methods~\cite{bergman2020deep,reiss2021panda,sun2022out,tack2020csi}.
-As in MahaAD, given the collection of ID~samples~$\D^\textrm{in} = \{\x_i\}_{i=1}^N$, we fit a Gaussian parameterized by the data mean~$\bmu$ and data covariance matrix~$\bm{\Sigma}$.
-To prevent numerical problems with near-singular covariance matrices in high-dimensional or low-data regimes, shrinkage is applied, resulting in the regularized covariance matrix,

-where the shrinkage factor~$\nu$ is found using the standard hyperparameter-free method of~\cite{ledoit2004well} and $d$~is the data dimensionality.
-MahaAD uses the induced Mahalanobis distance~$d_{\covar'}(\x, \bmu)$ between the data mean~$\bmu$ and a test sample~$\x$ to estimate its OOD~score.
-We instead use this distance to perform a k-NN search and score test samples with the average distance to their $k$~nearest neighbors,
+Our U-OOD detector combines elements from the Mahalanobis anomaly detector (MahaAD)~\cite{rippel2021modeling}, known for its robustness and speed~\cite{doorenbos2022data}, and from non-parametric nearest-neighbor scoring methods~\cite{bergman2020deep,reiss2021panda,sun2022out}.
+As in MahaAD, given the collection of ID~samples~$\D^\textrm{in} = \{\x_i\}_{i=1}^N$, we fit a Gaussian distribution parameterized by the data mean~$\bmu$ and covariance matrix~$\bm{\Sigma}$.
+To prevent numerical problems with near-singular covariance matrices in high-dimensional or low-data regimes, we use shrinkage following the standard hyperparameter-free method of~\cite{ledoit2004well}.
+MahaAD uses the induced Mahalanobis distance~$d_{\covar'}(\x, \bmu)$ between~$\bmu$ and a test sample~$\x$ to estimate its OOD~score.
+We instead use this distance to perform a 2-NN search (following, e.g.,~\cite{bergman2020deep}) and score test samples with the average distance to their $2$~nearest neighbors,

-where $N^k_{\covar'}(\x)$ denotes the k-nearest neighbors of~$\x$ in the training data measured with the Mahalanobis distance induced by~$\covar'$.
+where $N^2_{\covar'}(\x)$ denotes the 2-nearest neighbors of~$\x$ in the training data measured with the Mahalanobis distance induced by~$\covar'$.
+We refer to this as MkNN.

 The detector~$\sigmain$ defined in Eq.~\eqref{eq:sigmain} is inappropriate for image samples, as the Mahalanobis distance is not a reliable measure of image similarity on high-dimensional spaces.
 Instead, when dealing with images, we first describe each image~$\x_i$ with a sequence of feature vectors~$\{\f_\ell(\x_i)\}_{\ell=1}^L$, where $\f_\ell$~denotes the result of applying global average pooling on the feature map of the $\ell$-th layer of a pre-trained convolutional neural network~$\f$.
 We then use the descriptors of the training images to build a collection of layer-wise detectors~$\{\sigmain_\ell\}_{\ell=1}^L$.
 In particular, the detector~$\sigmain_\ell$ at layer~$\ell$ applies the Eq.~\eqref{eq:sigmain} with the covariance matrix~$\covar'_\ell$ computed from the collection of features~$\{\f_\ell(\x_i)\}_{i=1}^N$.
 The final OOD score for a test image~$\x$ is the sum of the scores over all layers,